KumoCorp/kumomta/docs/tutorial/checking_logs.md

 logs.
 Compressed logs are found in `/var/log/kumomta/` as can be seen in this tree.
 Logs are segmented by a combination of size/time and stored in compressed files named after the time that the segment was started.
 To read these, you need to unpack them first.
-You have [many options for configurating logging](../userguide/configuration/logging.md).
+You have [many options for configuring logging](../userguide/configuration/logging.md).

 ```info